 Suddenly, a Knock on the Door by Etgar Keret (translated from the Hebrew by Nathan Englander, Miriam Shlesinger and Sondra Silverston)

-- Etgar Keret book nominated for an Audie Award in the United States
+- Etgar Keret Book Up for a U.S. Audie Award

 Farrar, Straus & Giroux, 208 pages, $14 (paperback)